stanus74/home-assistant-saj-h2-modbus/README.md

 ![](images/saj_h2_modbus/charing.png "Home Assistant SAJ H2")

-- the first 4 sensors show Charging Times
+- the first 4 sensors show Charging Times, Days and Power (in percent)
 - Day Mask is a bit mask (Monday - Sunday is 127, bit number 1 + 2 + 4 + 8 +16 +32 + 64)
 - Entities with (Input) and (Time) are writable